suzannejmatthews/aosk/chapter1.md

 environment, just like when you boot up a laptop!
 At this point, if you have a separate HDMI enabled monitor, a USB keyboard and USB mouse that you can connect your Pi, you can plug those in, power up your Pi, and log in.
 The username is `root` and the password is `toor`.
 If you can succesfully log in at this point, congratulations!
-You are ready to move on to the [next chapter](chapter2.md).
+You are ready to move on to the fun part!
+Click [here](#ready-to-go) to continue.

 # Setting up the SD Card (Optional)